 What to expect: More than 400 artists put on a multi-day festival complete with musical performances, film screenings, fashion shows and art exhibits.

-What to expect: The world’s second-largest celebration of Bavarian culture featuring plenty of beer, lederhosen and oompah bands.
+What to expect: Canada’s largest celebration of Bavarian culture featuring plenty of beer, lederhosen and oompah bands.

 Day of the Dead, Mexico, various locations, October 31 to November 2